-Area of strategy Recommendation S Sub recommendation Timeframe 0 to 10 0 strongly oppose 10 strongly support Do you want to provide any further feedback on this recommendation?
+Area of strategy Recommendation Sub recommendation Timeframe 0 to 10 0 strongly oppose 10 strongly support Do you want to provide any further feedback on this recommendation?
 This could include the best aspects, suggestions for improvement or gaps, any barriers to achieving it or the timeframes? b: Requiring public health assessments to be completed for significant strategic planning, infrastructure, land use planning and development proposals that are assessed as presenting a high public health risk, through updates to the Strategic Asset Management Framework SAP and Business Case guidelines (for projects and programs with a capital cost of \$100 million or more).
-8 Supported 78: Increase action to reduce Aboriginal health inequity and inequality across the State. a: Supporting and funding the development of community-based primary care and allied services hubs.
+2027-2032 8 Supported 78: Increase action to reduce Aboriginal health inequity and inequality across the State. a: Supporting and funding the development of community-based primary care and allied services hubs.
 2027-2032 8 Supported b: Providing health facilities in Aboriginal communities that are fit for purpose and have access to high-quality connectivity.
-2027-2032 8 Supported 79: Subject to business cases, co-invest in common use health and medical life sciences facilities. a: Providing a overarching strategy to guide development of the health and medical life sciences sector and provide market clarity on potential investment priorities.
-8 Supported b: Using the Future Health Research and Investment Fund - and through collaboration with the Federal Government, academia and the private sector - to co-fund feasibility studies for common-use facilities and support the development of viable facilities under appropriate governance structures and operational models.
+2027-2032 8 Supported 79: Subject to business cases, co-invest in common use health and medical life sciences facilities. a: Providing a overarching strategy to guide development of the 2022-2027 8 Supported b: Using the Future Health Research and Investment Fund - and through collaboration with the Federal Government, academia and the private sector - to co-fund feasibility studies for common-use facilities and support the development of viable facilities under appropriate governance structures and operational models.
 2027-2032 8 Supported Education and Training Pages 230 to 239 80: Improve school infrastructure planning and delivery to meet future needs. a: Reviewing data formats, sources, accessibility and assumptions to ensure they are timely and functional for planning for school demand.
 2022-2027 8 Supported b: Implementing new modelling methodologies, tools, software and systems that can be used to provide projections that are more responsive to change.
 2022-2027 8 Supported c: Planning for, and using transportable buildings only as a temporary demand solution, and not where growth is expected to continue.
-2027-2032 8 Supported areas of disadvantage.
+2027-2032 8 Supported d: Implementing collocation and shared-use with child care, health and community support services where possible, particularly in areas of disadvantage.
 2027-2032 8 Supported e: Enabling the use of medium to high rise public vertical schools in appropriate locations.
-2022-2027 8 Supported f: With fit for purpose asset management planning and systems, allocate budget to undertake asset management planning to enable older school assets to be upgraded to ensure they are functionally fit for purpose.
-2027-2032 10 Agree that fit for purpose asset management will promote assets to be upgraded where required a: Including the Department of Training and Workforce Development and relevant TAFEs, when strategies or plans developed for a new or existing industry sector.
+2022-2027 8 Supported f.
+With fit for purpose asset management planning and systems, allocate budget to undertake asset management planning to enable older school assets to be upgraded to ensure they are functionally fit for purpose.
+2027-2032 10 Agree that fit for purpose asset management will promote assets to be upgraded where required 81: Plan for future skills and training and fund relevant equipment.
+Including the Department of Training and Workforce Development and relevant TAFEs, when strategies or plans are developed for a new or existing industry sector.
 2022-2027 8 Supported